Tanush17n/Job-Posting-Website/README.md

 ## Tech Stack

 ### Frontend:

 - React.js
 - Tailwind CSS

 ### Backend:

 - Node.js
 - Express.js

 ### Database

 - MongoDB

 ## Setup Instructions

+### To run the project locally, First you need to create a `.env` file with the necessary environment variables.

+1. Create the `.env` file in the server directory
+2. Edit the `.env` file and provide your own values (e.g., MongoDB URI, port number, etc.)
+3. Now, you can run the project locally!

 #### 1. Clone the repository:

 git clone https://github.com/your-username/your-repo-name.git

 #### 2. Navigate to the project directory:

 cd your-repo-name

 #### 3. Install dependencies:

 npm install

 #### 4. Start the development server:

 npm start

 #### 5. For the backend, navigate to the server folder, install dependencies, and start the server:

 cd server
 npm install
 npm start

 #### 6. Ensure MongoDB is running locally or provide a connection string in .env.